ellailan/pm/prompts.md

 The point of contact field is changing when a ticket is assigned.
 I want there to be a difference between point of contact (person who created the ticket) and assignee.

 **Result:**
-- Added `assignedTo?: string` field to Ticket interface in types/index.ts
+- Added `assignedTo?: string` field to the Ticket interface in `types/index.ts`
-- Added `assigned_to TEXT` column to tickets table in schema.sql
+- Added `assigned_to TEXT` column to the tickets table in `schema.sql`
 - Updated `moveTicket()` to update `assigned_to` instead of `point_of_contact`
 - Updated `unassignFromBoard()` to clear `assigned_to` instead of `point_of_contact`
 - Board columns now filter by `assignedTo` (assignee) instead of `pointOfContact` (creator)